jarun/nnn/README.md

     Port 8022
 ```

-If `$NNN_SSHFS_MNT_ROOT` is set to `/home/user/remotes`, the above host `phone` will be mounted at `/home/user/remotes/phone`. `nnn` creates the directory `phone` if it doesn't exist.
+The above host `phone` will be mounted at `~/.config/nnn/phone`. `nnn` creates the directory `phone` if it doesn't exist.

-To unmount a mount point highlight it in `nnn` (so that it's the current entry) and press the relevant keybind to unmount.
-It might be a good idea to bookmark `$NNN_SSHFS_MNT_ROOT`.

 Notes:

-1. `nnn` places you inside the mount point after a successful (un)mount so you can ensure the operation completed successfully indeed.
+1. `nnn` takes you to the mount point after successful mounts.
 To jump back to the last directory, press the usual <kbd>-</kbd>.
-2. `nnn` doesn't delete the mount point on unmount to prevent accidental data loss.
+2. `nnn` doesn't delete the mount point on unmount to prevent accidental data loss. **Please ensure the mount point is not mounted if you are deleting it manually.**
 3. More information on [SSHFS](https://wiki.archlinux.org/index.php/SSHFS).

 #### Help